 Kathy Reardon is a holistic nurse, spiritual director, and Healing Touch Practitioner.
 She holds a bachelor of nursing degree from the College of St. Scholastica and a master of science degree in counseling from Drake University.
 Kathy combines Healing Touch with other holistic approaches to assist her clients in growing in self-responsibility, empowered well-being, and wholeness.
 She has a special interest in working with those in trauma, life threatening illness, grief and loss, and critical life transitions.
 As a spiritual director, Kathy plans and facilitates retreats, and presents programs on prayer, spirituality, and adult faith formation.

-Andrea Severson is a mental health counselor and spiritual director.
+Andrea Severson is a Licensed Mental Health Counselor and spiritual director.
 Her degrees include a Master of Science in counseling from Drake University and a Master of Divinity from Perkins School of Theology at Southern Methodist University.
 She holds a certificate in spiritual direction and is an ordained elder in the United Methodist Church.
 Andrea enjoys hearing the unique stories of the individuals and couples with whom she works.
 Her areas of interest include anxiety, depression, trauma, identity, faith and spirituality, life transitions, and relationships.
 Andrea is a member of the American Mental Health Counselors Association and Spiritual Directors International.
 In her spare time, she likes reading historical fiction, listening to the Beatles and camping.

 Amy Spangler-Dunning, L.M.H.C., M.Div.